mattesno1/stream-page/README.md

 - run it with `docker run -d -P --name=streams streams`

 #### configure credentials
-create a file named `application-secrets.yaml` with the following properties and the :
+create a file named `application-secrets.yaml` with the following properties with the correct values:
 ```
 # secret properties
 app: